raphaelsalak/Dog-world/README.md

 # Dog-world
-This application is currently beieng migrated from AWS to github
+This application is currently being migrated from AWS to github